 If you are not the biggest tea drinker, try coffee milk tea instead.
 It is exactly what you think it would be — milk tea and coffee together in one glass.

-Coffee milk tea tastes incredible as a hot drink or over ice.
+Coffee boba tea tastes incredible as a hot drink or over ice.
 I prefer it with boba pearls soaked in brown sugar syrup.
 The syrup cuts the bitterness from the coffee.

 Try brewing your tea into the milk and then adding the coffee.
 With this method, you do not water down your drink.